Charlie Brandt: Early life

+Murders

-1971 murder
+1971 murders

-On the evening of January 3, 1971, after their children had turned in for the night in their Fort Wayne home, Herbert Brandt was shaving in the bathroom while Ilsa, eight months pregnant, was taking a bath.
-Charlie Brandt, then aged 13, abruptly walked into the bathroom and shot both parents at point blank range with his father's handgun, which he had taken from a dresser.
+On January 3, 1971, Brandt and his family had returned to their Fort Wayne residence the previous night following their annual Christmas vacation in Ormond Beach, Florida.
+After the children had turned in for the evening, Herbert was shaving in the bathroom while Ilsa, eight months pregnant, was taking a soak in their bathtub reading Time magazine.
+Brandt, then aged 13, abruptly walked into the bathroom and shot both parents at point blank range with his father's 9mm handgun, which he had taken from a nightstand drawer.
 His father survived, but his mother and the fetus were killed instantly.
-Brandt then entered his sister Angela's room and attempted to shoot her, but his gun would not fire.

-After a physical struggle, Angela managed to calm her brother down by promising him that she would help him figure out what to do.
-Angela eventually convinced Brandt to go upstairs to retrieve blankets for their infant sisters, who were unharmed, before fleeing the house and seeking help from neighbors.
+Brandt then entered the bedroom of his older sister Angela and attempted to shoot her, but his gun would not fire.
+After a physical struggle, Angela managed to calm her brother by promising that she would help him figure out what to do.
+She eventually convinced Brandt to go upstairs to retrieve blankets for their infant sisters, who were unharmed, before fleeing the house and seeking help from neighbors.
 After pursuing his terrified sister outside, Brandt knocked on a neighbor's door, telling her, "I just shot my mom and dad."
 Herbert later identified his son as his attacker.

 After the shooting, Brandt had told Angela that he could not remember what he had done.
 Angela described her brother as being in a trance-like state, which had broken during their struggle.
 Upon being interviewed by police, Brandt attributed the shooting to "a combination of things" related to school, stating that, "Everything sort of just snapped in my mind.
 I felt like I never felt before."
-Brandt also alluded to an incident that took place a few days before the shooting, near the end of his family's annual Christmas vacation in Florida, in which Herbert shot and killed their dog while the two were hunting.
+Brandt also alluded to an incident that took place a few days before the shooting, near the end of his family's Florida vacation, in which Herbert had shot and killed their dog while the two were hunting.

 Three separate psychiatric evaluations failed to determine what triggered the shooting.
-Because he was too young to be tried for murder under Indiana state law, Brandt spent one year at a psychiatric hospital before being released back into the custody of his family in June 1972.
+Because he was too young to be tried for murder under Indiana state law, Brandt spent one year at a psychiatric hospital in Indianapolis before being released back into the custody of his family in June 1972.
 The family never spoke of the incident again.
 Until 2004, Brandt's two younger sisters had lived under the impression that their mother had been killed in a car accident.

 Relocation to Florida

 Shortly after Brandt's release, his family relocated to Ormond Beach, Florida.
 One year later, Brandt's father (who had remarried) and two younger sisters moved back to Indiana, while Brandt and Angela stayed behind in the care of their grandparents.
-In 1984, Brandt received a degree in electronics and became a radar specialist for Ford Aerospace in Astor.

-In 1986, Brandt married his girlfriend Theresa "Teri" Helfrich.
+In 1984, Brandt received a degree in electronics and became a radar specialist for Ford Aerospace in Astor, Florida.
+Two years later he married Theresa "Teri" Helfrich, the owner of a retail store in Daytona Beach.
 No relatives were invited to their wedding.
-His sister Angela and her husband Jim had advised Brandt to tell Teri about the murder of their mother, but it is unclear whether or not he ever did.
-The couple settled in a beach house on Big Pine Key in 1989.
+The couple built and settled in a $600,000 beach house on Big Pine Key in 1989.